Application Components

 What is the structure of the program?

-Full-time students are in the classroom two days a week and in field placement three days a week.
+Full-time students are in the classroom two days a week and in practicum placement three days a week.
 In the first year of study, students must enroll in required courses.
 In the second year of study, students choose either a clinical or macro concentration.
-Students must take at least one of the practice electives in their concentration area.
+Students in the clinical concentration must take SWRK 7600: Mental Health Diagnostics as one of their 5 electives.
+Students in the macro concentration must take a Macro designated elective as one of their 5 electives.

 How many students are in a class?